Fiserv/universal-commerce/recipes/multiPurse.md

 #### Sale

-Use the below apis to use multiple gift cards for their purchases.
+Use the below apis to use multiple gift cards for the purchases, to cancel the sale transaction and to refund.

 /v2/prepaids/multi-sales